lizawilliamson050/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds programmers that while efficiency is crucial, optimizing code too early without proper profiling or understanding the actual bottlenecks can lead to unnecessary complexity, harder maintenance, and potentially worse performance in the long run.
 Always focus on writing clear, readable, and correct code first before refining for speed.

+# 2024-01-03
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, always strive to write clean, readable, and maintainable code.
+Avoid unnecessary complexity; it often leads to bugs and harder debugging.
+Remember that you're not just writing code for the computer to understand but also for fellow humans to read, review, and build upon in the future."

+This quote emphasizes the importance of simplicity in design and coding, suggesting that a truly sophisticated solution is one that can solve complex problems with elegant simplicity rather than layers of intricate code.
+It's a reminder to programmers to focus on clarity, modularity, and efficiency while working on any project.